adolenc/opendaq-graph-gui/README.md

 ## Features

- - Nice visualizations for complex dataflows
+ - Great for overviews of complex dataflows
- - Responsive user interface
+ - Responsive user interface with immediate feedback
  - Edit properties of multiple components at once
  - Automatic signal plotting for selected components
  - Quick signal previews on hover
  - Simple connecting and disconnecting of signals
- - Trivial adding of nested components
+ - Trivial adding of nested function blocks or devices
- - Color-coded components based parent device
+ - Color-coded components based on their parent device
+ - Errors and warnings discoverable at glance

 ## Getting Started